Argentina Citizenship

 Required Documents:

-– Marriage certificate or proof of residing in Argentina for 2 years, as certified by the Dirección Nacional de Migraciones (DNM).
-If you got married outside Argentina, make sure to authorize your marriage in Argentina before proceeding, as per these guidelines.
+Marriage certificate or proof of residing in Argentina for 2 years, as certified by the Dirección Nacional de Migraciones (DNM).
+If your marriage was registered outside Argentina, make sure to authorize your marriage in Argentina before proceeding, as per these guidelines.

 Two Pathways of Becoming an Argentine Citizen and Birth Certificate Registration